 - Con: Can be harder to squeeze in a healthy profit.
 Also, certain clients will pressure you to work faster when hourly, which is dangerous and not great for business.

-In our Winter-Ready Checklist for Snow Businesses, we suggest diversifying your contract portfolio.
+Use our Winter-Ready Checklist for snow businesses to diversify your contract portfolio.
 This way, you stay profitable regardless of what nature throws at you.

-The Dangers of Pricing for Commercial Properties and Parking Lots
+The Dangers of Pricing for Commercial Snow Properties and Parking Lots

 But there's more to it than size:

 - Will there be cars parked in the parking lot?